Katherine López

 Looking ahead, what are your professional aspirations after graduation, and how do you hope to make an impact in veterinary medicine?

-After graduation, I hope to become a well-rounded and compassionate practitioner who never loses sight of why we enter this profession: to help animals and the people who love them.
-I aspire to be the kind of veterinarian who makes every client feel comfortable, heard, and confident in the care their pets receive.
 One of my biggest goals is to make an impact within the Hispanic community.
-I’ve noticed that many Hispanic pet owners in the United States lack access to proper veterinary education and resources, often due to language and cultural barriers.
-I want to be part of changing that.
-Whether it’s through community outreach, bilingual client education, or creating resources in Spanish, I hope to help bridge that gap.
-If I can contribute even a small part to improving communication and access to care for Hispanic families, I believe it could spark broader change and inspire similar efforts in other communities as well.
+I’ve noticed that many Hispanic pet owners in the United States lack access to proper veterinary education and resources often due to language and cultural barriers.
+I want to be part of changing that through community outreach, bilingual education, and helping develop Spanish-language resources.
+If I can contribute even a small part to improving communication and access to care for Hispanic families, I believe it could spark change and inspire similar efforts in other communities as well.

 Katherine Lopez smiling with a dog on an exam table.